satvikjadhav/data-engineering-zoomcamp/week_1_-_basics_and_setup/terraform_gcp/Terraform_and_gcp_notes.md

 	- Variables without default keywords are mandatory at runtime, and variables with default keywords are optional

 The following variables are being used:
 1. variable "project"
 2. variable "region"
 3. variable "storage_class"
 4. variable "BQ_DATASET"

 It is a good practice to keep all the resources that we use in one region.
 	- If our resources are spread accross different regions there could be issues with communications between our resources

-terraform init:
+**terraform init**:
 - Initializes and installs the required plugins for example google providers, and existing configs from the web for the respective cloud provider

-terraform plan:
+**terraform plan**:
 - A command to show the execution plan.
 - Describes the actions the terraform will take in order to create the infracture to match with the configuration

-terraform apply:
+**terraform apply**:
 - Detects whatever changes that may have been made by using the terraform plan command
 	- Any resources to be deleted
 	- Any new resources to be created
 	- Any existing resources or modules that need to be updated

 Sample terraform apply command: